The Geek Feminist Revolution: Reception

 Andrew Liptak of io9 described the "rightfully angry" collection as a "powerful and thoughtful examination of the professional world that helps construct the worlds we take part in".
 He noted that while Hurley's argument that patriarchal conditions in society allow for the behavior she examines was not new, but that it remained necessary because of the slow rate of change.
 In The Guardian, Damien Walter summarized the book as a "loving call to arms for geek culture's deconstruction and rebuilding in a new image", written in a combative style reflecting its outsider perspective and its origins in the often hostile atmosphere of Internet fora.

 In a starred review, Publishers Weekly highlighted the collection's "exquisitely crafted yet deceptively casual, profanity-laced style", noting that, while Hurley was not the first to point out the "deep misogyny in 21st-century popular culture", she did so in a convincing and inspiring manner.
 Kirkus Reviews also emphasized the passion and commitment of Hurley's writing, but noted repetition in the book's contents and commented that readers occasionally felt like getting only half the experience from blog posts disconnected from their online context.

+The book won the Locus Award for Best Non-fiction in 2016.